CoLLM-NAS: Collaborative Large Language Models for Efficient Knowledge-Guided Neural Architecture Search: Experiment

-\paragraph{Macro Search Spaces.} In each macro search space, we adopt a two-stage NAS approach (\textit{i.e.,} OFA \cite{Cai2020Once-for-All:}, SPOS \cite{guo2020single}, and AutoFormer \cite{AutoFormer}) as the baseline and apply our collaborative LLM-based search to them.
+In each macro search space, we adopt a two-stage NAS approach (\textit{i.e.,} OFA \cite{cai2020onceforall}, SPOS \cite{guo2020single}, and AutoFormer \cite{AutoFormer}) as the baseline and apply our collaborative LLM-based search to them.
 To ensure fair comparison, we directly reuse the pre-trained supernet from each baseline for the search phase.
 All baselines employ evolutionary algorithms as their search methods.
 Our approach implements Qwen3-30B-A3B \cite{qwen3technicalreport} as the foundational LLM, deployed locally via vLLM \cite{kwon2023efficient}, with temperature 0.6 and chain-of-thought reasoning enabled.
-Key experimental settings are summarized in \tabref{tab:settings}, including evaluation methodologies, resource constraint types, and retraining requirements.
-Notably, OFA employs a trained accuracy predictor for rapid subnet performance estimation.
-However, we observe that this predictor is unreliable for distinguishing top-performing architectures (\appref{app:ofa-accuracy-predictor}). \ours~therefore adopts the same evaluation methodology as SPOS and AutoFormer by directly evaluating subnets on the full validation set.
+Key experimental settings are summarized in \cref{tab:settings}, including evaluation methodologies, resource constraint types, and retraining requirements.
+Notably, while OFA originally employs a trained accuracy predictor for rapid subnet performance estimation, we observe that this predictor is unreliable for distinguishing top-performing architectures (Appendix D), and training the predictor requires substantial additional computational overhead.
+To ensure fair comparison, both OFA and \ours~adopt the same evaluation methodology as SPOS and AutoFormer by directly evaluating subnets on the full validation set, which improves OFA's accuracy over its original predictor.

 All experiments are conducted on ImageNet \cite{deng2009imagenet} under varying resource constraints and fixed budgets on the number of explored architectures.
 Search costs, covering the entire duration of the search phase (including LLM inference), are quantified in GPU days on a single NVIDIA A100-80GB GPU.
-For OFA, we allocate a higher architecture exploration budget but exclude search cost metrics due to the incomparable evaluation methodology.
 For SPOS, we note the narrow FLOPs range (280-360M) of ShuffleNet search space is unsuitable for multi-tiered constraint decomposition.
 We therefore preserve the original setting from SPOS \cite{guo2020single}, searching exclusively at the 330M FLOPs constraint.
 Results report the best-performing subnet from three independent runs per method.
-More details about the search spaces are provided in \appref{app:macro_search_spaces}.
+More details about the search spaces are provided in Appendix A.

 \paragraph{Micro Search Space.} NAS-Bench-201 is a widely used cell-based search space for NAS benchmarking.
 It contains 15,625 architectures with precomputed performance on CIFAR-10, CIFAR-100, and ImageNet-16-120 datasets.
 Each architecture is represented as a directed acyclic graph (DAG) with 4 nodes and 6 edges, where every edge is assigned one of five candidate operations: \emph{none}, \emph{skip\_connect}, \emph{conv\_1x1}, \emph{conv\_3x3}, or \emph{avg\_pool\_3x3}.